syncfusion-content/winui-docs/winui/ComboBox/Keyboard-Support.md

 <kbd>Down</kbd>, <kbd>Ctrl+Down</kbd>, <kbd>Shift+Down</kbd>
 </td>
 <td>
-Moves focus & selection to next item from current focused item.
+Moves the focus and selection to the next item from the current focused item.
 </td>
 <td>
-Moves focus to next item from current focused item.
+Moves the focus to the next item from the current focused item.
 </td>
 </tr>
 <tr>